thanos-katsilieris/Refactored_Application/README.md

-This is the code for a project for the course Software Development II at CSE UOI.
+This is the source code for a project for the course Software Development II at CSE UOI.

-Concerns a sales-commission application with refactored code.
+The goal of the project was to refactor a given source code of an application.

+#Usage:

+The project can be imported and used as an eclipse project.

 ## Authors: